rangle/redux-gtm/docs/event-helpers/event-helpers.md

-## EventHelpers `object`
+## EventHelpers

-Helper functions for creating events with a specific shape.
+`Object` of helper functions for creating events with a specific shape.

 ```js
 import { EventHelpers } from 'redux-gtm';